 Board of Trustees

-Paulo Milko | President
+Amanda Bosh | President

-Amanda is a lecturer in planetary science at MIT and an adjunct astronomer at Lowell Observatory in Flagstaff, AZ.
+Dr. Bosh is a senior lecturer in planetary science at MIT and an adjunct astronomer at Lowell Observatory in Flagstaff, AZ.
 Her research focuses on Pluto's atmosphere and how it evolves in response to its changing distance from the sun.
 In her research, she forges collaborations with astronomers around the globe, while managing extremely time-critical projects.
 She is the co-creator of an innovative astronomy outreach program that aims to capture and maintain interest in science among Navajo and Hopi middle school children.
 She volunteers with several local animal rescue organizations.
 Amanda received her Ph.D. from MIT in planetary science, as well as S.B. degrees from MIT in planetary science and in materials science and engineering.
 Her son Max graduated from WSL in 2016.

 Wendy Margo | Kindergarten Teacher